 Create a to-don't-list.
 Include your most common time-wasters.

 Don't be busy, don't invent things to do instead of those high-impact tasks that move the needle.
 Be effective, not efficient.
 Also be efficient, but only once you have your priorities straight.
-Learn and recognise the difference between urgent and important tasks; most urgent tasks are not important and can be ignored with minimal cost.
+Learn and recognise the difference between urgent and important tasks; most urgent tasks are not important and can be ignored with minimal cost (a small cost for keeping you sane).
 Schedule the big rocks first, don't sort gravel (it's a lost battle).

-Read email / listen to voicemail only 1-2x a day, and not first thing in the morning.
-Don't follow the news (you'll hear it when there's something important).
+Read email (or listen to voicemail) only 1-2x a day, and not first thing in the morning.
+Don't follow the news (you'll hear it when there's something important; or read a quality paper once per week).
 Keep yourself on a low-information diet: to produce more output, consume less input.

 When executing priorities (e.g., "working"), focus relentlessly, don't multitask, and batch activities to minimise start-up costs.
-Have systems and habits in place to prevent distractions (disable internet or at least notifications / wear headphones to signify 'don't disturb').
-Find out what gets you into the Flow.
-Use the Pomodoro technique, doing 100% distraction-free 25-minute stretches, then 5-minute breaks (headphones off).
+Have systems and habits in place to prevent distractions (disable internet or at least email and chat notifications, wear headphones to signify 'don't disturb').
+Find out what gets you into the Flow, but also practice focussing without optimal circumstances.
+Consider using the Pomodoro technique, doing 100% distraction-free 25-minute stretches (headphones on), then 5-minute breaks (headphones off).